EnergyWabbits/wabbits-staking/economy.md

 The economy is designed to:

-- Prevent inflation
-- Reward active users
+- Reward participation
+- Prevent unlimited passive extraction
-- Encourage daily participation
+- Encourage active progression
-- Maintain long-term sustainability
+- Support long-term sustainability

+EP keeps users building.
+WB gives users something to work toward.

 ---

 ## 🎯 Why This Works

+- Staking creates EP
-- EP drives activity
+- EP powers progression
+- Progression creates WB
-- WB drives rewards
+- WB powers rewards
-- Fees support the treasury
+- Claim fees support the treasury

-- Players stay engaged through progression
+This creates a simple but strong loop that is easy to understand and scalable over time.

 ---